Cuba's team goalkeeper resigns from the call-up due to fears of new immigration laws in the U.S.

 The goalkeeper of the national team Raiko Arozarena has withdrawn from participating in the qualifying match for the 2026 World Cup, as officially reported by the Cuban Football Association (AFC) in a statement released by official media.

-The decision was communicated hours before the team's departure from Antigua and Barbuda to Santiago de Cuba, the venue for the match against Bermuda scheduled for this Sunday, June 9, where the Cuban team will seek to advance to the next phase of the tournament.
+The decision was announced hours before the team's trip from Antigua and Barbuda to Santiago de Cuba, the venue for the match against Bermuda scheduled for this Sunday, June 9, where the Cuban squad will aim to advance to the next stage of the tournament.

-As Arozarena explained, brother of Major League player Randy Arozarena, his decision is motivated by concerns over the recent immigration measures imposed by the Donald Trump administration, which restrict entry to the United States for certain individuals from countries like Cuba.
+According to Arozarena, brother of Major League Baseball player Randy Arozarena, his decision is motivated by concerns over the recent immigration measures imposed by the Donald Trump administration, which restrict entry to the United States for certain individuals from countries like Cuba.

 A preventive decision, although it shouldn't affect him

-Although the measure should not directly affect him, since he legally resides in the United States and the provisions clarify that permanent or legal residents are not included in the stricter restrictions, the goalkeeper chose not to take any risks, concerned about the possible consequences for his club career.
+Although the measure should not directly affect him, since he is legally residing in the United States and the provisions clarify that permanent or legal residents are not included in the stricter restrictions, the goalkeeper chose not to take any risks, concerned about the potential consequences for his club career.

 The AFC considered that this case reflects the climate of uncertainty and pressure generated by such measures, as well as the associated media campaigns, which ultimately have an indirect impact on Cuban sports and its athletes residing abroad.

-"We understand that this is a personal decision based on individual circumstances," the Association stated in its note, while reiterating the commitment of the rest of the delegation to the global cause.
+"We understand that this is a personal decision based on individual circumstances," stated the Association in its note, while reiterating the rest of the delegation's commitment to the global cause.

 Trump signs order to partially limit the entry of citizens from Cuba and other countries to the U.S.